DHTMLX/docs-kanban/docs/api/config/toolbar_api_config.md

 ### Parameters

-- `api` - an object with the internal API of Kanban.
+- `api` - (mandatory) an object with the internal API of Kanban.
 It is used for the toolbar controls functionality

 :::info
 In this case, the **internal API of Kanban** is used for the **search bar** and **controls for adding columns and rows** located on the Toolbar